Is Shilajit Bad for Kidneys? How to Kidney Patients Take Shilajit

 This could be because some low-quality products have affected the health of kidney patients, especially Shilajit products contaminated with heavy metals, unintentionally creating conflicting opinions about Shilajit's impact on the kidneys.

-On the contrary, Shilajit may help enhance kidney health by maintaining optimal kidney function and regularity.
+On the contrary, Shilajit offers many potential benefits and may help enhance kidney health by maintaining optimal kidney function and regularity.
 This aids in naturally eliminating toxins accumulated within the digestive tract.
 As a result, it supports the overall health of the urinary system.

 Another discovered benefit is its ability to promote fat burning, thus reducing obesity and insulin resistance.
-This would benefit those looking to use it for weight loss and maintaining stable blood sugar levels.
+This would benefit those looking to use Shilajit for weight loss and maintaining stable blood sugar levels.
 [1]

 However, kidney patients must be cautious when using Shilajit, and more extensive research is needed to verify its safety.